-In accordance with said Act, the Yahoo Japan Group collects required documentation from customers of its FX trading services, conducts customer identification procedures, and maintains customer identification and customer transaction records.
+In accordance with said Act, the Yahoo Japan Group collects required documentation from customers when conducting FX margin trading and banking transactions with them, conducts customer identification procedures, and maintains customer identification and customer transaction records.
 Nevertheless, if the Yahoo Japan Group's operational management is found to not be in accordance with said Act, or if a new regulatory framework is imposed, our performance and business development could be negatively affected.